CenturyLink (CTL) Q3 2017 Results - Earnings Call Transcript

 Glen F. Post - CenturyLink, Inc.

-I'll just add to that, that about $100 million of that over-achieve (41:37) is success-based capital.
+I'll just add to that, that about $100 million of that overage is success-based capital.
 We actually sold more Ethernet and MPLS than we expected and, of course, we required construction there.
 So that's primarily where a big portion of that is anyway.

 Amir Rozwadowski - Barclays Capital, Inc.